 - Feeling trapped, like there is no way out

 - Acting reckless or engaging in risky activities, seemingly without thinking

 - Dramatic mood changes

-- Restricted access to lethal means
+- Availability of lethal means

 Reducing stigma is a very real piece of getting help for those that are thinking about suicide in all populations.
 The Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE) offers several programs such as the Real Warriors Campaign and www.afterdeployment.org to provide services to service members and veterans and assist in reducing stigma.

 It is important to address suicidal thoughts with service members In addition to getting help for them, it is important to understand that some service members may feel that if they get help they will be seen as "unstable" or "weak."
 They may also worry about job repercussions.
 It is important to listen openly to their fears, but to not let these fears dissuade you from getting someone help.
 An open, honest conversation about their fears with someone they trust may be enough of a reassurance to convince the service member to get help.